wp-plugins/effect-maker/readme.txt

 == Description ==

 The Effect Maker allows you to customize JavaScript effects like scrollers, slide shows and messengers with your own texts, fonts and images.
 No JavaScript development skills are needed.
 With a few clicks you can start creating your own effects.
 You can have several customizations of one type of effect in your site.
 All standard web fonts are supported and if you like you can specify your own custom font if you support it by your HTML/CSS3 setup or template.
-Effect Maker is a spinoff based on Mandomartis' popular [desktop software with the same name](http://www.effectmaker.com/).
-Get the [Pro edition](http://www.mandomartis.com/products.html) for even more effects.
+To see the effects in action [look at our gallery](http://www.effectmaker.com/effectgallery/).
+Get the [Pro edition](http://www.effectmaker.com/buyit.html) for even more effects.

 The following effects are included:

-- Image Scroller - Scroll a selection of images vertically or horizontally
+- [Image Scroller](http://www.effectmaker.com/effectgallery/imagescroller/) - Scroll a selection of images vertically or horizontally
-- Horizontal Scroller - a ticker effect with side fading
+- [Horizontal Scroller](http://www.effectmaker.com/effectgallery/horizontalscroller/) - a ticker effect with side fading
-- Vertical Scroller - a vertical ticker effect width side fading
+- [Vertical Scroller](http://www.effectmaker.com/effectgallery/verticalscroller/) - a vertical ticker effect width side fading
-- Image Fader - a simple slide show that fades images into each other
+- [Image Fader](http://www.effectmaker.com/effectgallery/imagefader/) - a simple slide show that fades images into each other
-- Text Fader - a messenger where texts are fading into each other
+- [Text Fader](http://www.effectmaker.com/effectgallery/textfader/) - a messenger where texts are fading into each other

 Effect Maker is integrated into Wordpress as a plugin.
 It inserts an option in the administration menu which you click to create your configurations.
 Configurations are saved in the wordpress database.
 Images and media are selected from the standard Wordpress media gallery.